List of districts of Vietnam

-The provinces of Vietnam are subdivided into second-level administrative units, namely districts (huyện), provincial cities (thành phố trực thuộc tỉnh), and district-level towns (thị xã).
-The centrally-controlled municipalities (the other first-level division, in addition to provinces) are subdivided into rural districts (huyện), district-level towns, and urban districts (quận) that are further subdivided into wards (phường).
-The district (huyện) unit dates from the 15th century.
+Until July 2025, the provinces of Vietnam were subdivided into second-level administrative units, namely districts (huyện), provincial cities (thành phố trực thuộc tỉnh), and district-level towns (thị xã).
+The centrally-controlled municipalities (the other first-level division, in addition to provinces) were subdivided into rural districts (huyện), district-level towns, and urban districts (quận) that are further subdivided into wards (phường).
+The district (huyện) unit dated from the 15th century.

-The various subdivisions (cities, towns, and districts) are listed below, by province.
+This article lists all second-level administrative units as of when they were abolished, grouped by the province that they belonged to at that time.
 Cities, municipal cities and towns are italicised, urban districts are underlined while capital cities are bolded and italicised.